lunjohnzhang/tmo_public/README.md

    During installation, set the installation directory to `CPLEX_Studio2210/` in the repo.

-1. **Build Singularity container:** Run the provided script to build the container.
+3. **Build Singularity container:** Run the provided script to build the container.
 Note that this need `sudo` permission on your system.
    ```
    bash build_container.sh
    ```
    The script will first build a container as a sandbox, compile the C++ simulator, then convert that to a regular `.sif` Singularity container.

-### For user in mainland China

-If you are in mainland China, please use the corresponding `build_container_cn.sh` script to build the singularity container.
-It will use the local mirrors in China to download relevant packages (mainly debian and python), which is much faster.

 ### Troubleshooting